OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 The RunInventory is the player's persistent collection of unique GachaBallInstances (Units and Items) for the current run.
 It functions as the player's "deck," directly influencing the GachaBalls available to be drawn from Gacha Machines (BattleInventory) during battles and forming the basis for strategic team building throughout the run.
 ### 7.1.
 Nature and Structure

-*   **Persistence**: The RunInventory and its contents (specific `GachaBallInstance`s) exist for the duration of the current run.
+*   **Persistence**: The Run Inventory and its contents (specific `GachaBall Instance`s) exist for the duration of the current run.
 It is initialized at the start of a new run based on the chosen Hero Unit's starting set of `GachaBall`s.
-*   **Content**: Composed of individual `GachaBallInstance`s, each with a unique `ball_uuid` and its own `current_location_state` (refer to Section 4.5 for `LocationState` enum definitions).
+*   **Content**: Composed of individual `GachaBall Instance`s, each with a unique `ball_uuid`.
-*   **Structure & Organization**: The RunInventory is logically organized into three distinct inventories, one for each `GachaBallTier` (refer to Section 4.5 for `GachaBallTier` enum definitions):
+*   **Structure & Organization**: The Run Inventory is visually represented as grids.
+It is logically organized into distinct inventories, one for each `GachaBallTier`, which facilitates populating Gacha Machines for battle.
-    *   **Tier 1 Master Inventory**: Holds all Tier 1 `GachaBallInstance`s.
-    *   **Tier 2 Master Inventory**: Holds all Tier 2 `GachaBallInstance`s.
-    *   **Tier 3 Master Inventory**: Holds all Tier 3 `GachaBallInstance`s.
-    This tiered organization facilitates populating the corresponding Gacha Machines at the start of each battle.
-It also allows players to inspect the contents of their RunInventory by tier outside of battle (e.g., for planning Permanent Merges or shop interactions).
-*   **Capacity**: There is no hard limit on the number of `GachaBallInstance`s the RunInventory can hold.
+*   **Capacity**: Each inventory grid has a finite capacity that can be expanded through gameplay upgrades or events.
-*   **Instance Uniqueness**: Each `GachaBallInstance` within the RunInventory is unique, identified by its `ball_uuid`.
+*   **Instance Uniqueness**: Each `GachaBall Instance` within the Run Inventory is unique, identified by its `ball_uuid`.
-*   **Primary Interface**: The player's primary interface for viewing and managing the RunInventory outside of battle is through the three persistent Gacha Machines displayed in the UI.
-By inspecting any Gacha Machine (e.g., the Tier 1 machine), the player is directly viewing the contents of all RunInventory inventories for all tiers.
+*   **Primary Interface**: The player's primary interface for viewing and managing the Run Inventory outside of battle is the **Run Inventory Window**.
+Through this window, players can inspect their collection, organize units, and perform Permanent Merges.

 ### 7.2.
 Initial Population